Chapter 6 Creating datasets and replicability

 Compare the code for plotting the

-data set versus the code for themy_data
+two_candiesdata set versus the code for themy_datadata set.
+What changed?